Yarkane/Quantumnet/README.md

 ## A simple Mininet server

 Then, you will want to test if the Mininet installation is working fine.
-Mash is provided with a simple "client-server" like Mininet workbench which will just create a nginx server and a client that will run a stime test from OpenSSL on the server.
+Quantumnet is provided with a simple "client-server" like Mininet workbench which will just create a nginx server and a client that will run a stime test from OpenSSL on the server.

 Everything runs in this command :